11 Myths About MTF SRS | Gender Confirmation Surgery

 Whether you can do so depends on the technician or the surgeon you go to and the techniques they employ.

-Modern medicine has made it possible for transgender women to self-lubricate.
+Modern medicine has made it possible for trans women to self-lubricate.

 6.)
 It is Shallow

-There are claims that transgender women cannot engage in sexual activity as full depth is not created through the surgery.
+There are claims that trans women cannot engage in sexual activity as full depth is not created through the surgery.

 This is also untrue.
 Post-surgery, the depth is typically 15 centimeters, so you can engage in sexual activity once your body recovers from the surgery.